Intel gives details on future AI chips as it shifts strategy

 But Intel's Falcon Shores follow-on chip won't be to market until 2025, when Nvidia will likely have another chip of its own out.

-Jeff McVeigh, interim head of Intel's accelerated computing systems and graphics group, said the company is taking time to rework the chip after giving up its prior strategy of combining graphics processing units (GPUs) with its central processing units (CPUs).
+Jeff McVeigh, corporate vice president of Intel's super compute group, said the company is taking time to rework the chip after giving up its prior strategy of combining graphics processing units (GPUs) with its central processing units (CPUs).

 "While we aspire to have the best CPU and the best GPU in the market, it was hard to say that one vendor at one time was going to have the best combination of those," McVeigh told Reuters.
 "If you have discrete offerings, that allows you at the platform level to choose both between the ratio as well as the vendors."

-Note: (This story has been corrected to fix McVeigh's title to reflect that he is no longer interim leader of Intel super computing chip group, in paragraph 7)